New Zealand Space Scholarship

 • Accommodation

-• A USD$60 per day allowance for living expenses
+• A daily allowance for living expenses

-• Funding for reasonable travel-related expenses, such as insurance cover
+• Funding for reasonable travel-related expenses, such as insurance cover.

 The scholarship only covers costs associated with participating in the NASA internship.
 Expenses exceeding the scholarship amount are entirely the beneficiary’s responsibility.